iamsayan/wp-last-modified-info/readme.txt

 = How to customize last modified text style? =

-Go to 'Settings > Last Modified Info > Misc.
+Go to 'Settings > WP Last Modified Info > Misc.
 Options > Custom CSS' and add your custom CSS.

 CSS Classes: